earthquake/XFLTReaT/README.md

 \# iptables -t nat -A POSTROUTING -s 10.9.0.0/24 -o eth0 -j MASQUERADE

 ### SCTP and NAT ###
-In case you would like to use SCTP on a NAT'd Linux environment, do not forget to insert the following kernel module
+In case you would like to use SCTP on a NAT'd Linux environment, do not forget to insert the following kernel module:
 \# modprobe nf_conntrack_proto_sctp

 ### a few things to note ###